-10 Steps To Increasing the Deliverability of Emails in Marketing Communication
+10 Steps To Increasing Email Deliverability in Marketing Communication

-Try to use a dedicated IP server address and individual shipping infrastructure
+Consider using a dedicated IP address and individual sending infrastructure

 Send to an up-to-date list of contacts, take care of permission to communicate and work on keeping the base hygienic